-We also read in Revelation 21:7-8, "He that overcomes shall inherit all things; and I will be his God, and he shall be my son.
-But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burns with fire and brimstone: which is the second death."
+We also read in Revelation 21:7-8, "He that overcometh shall inherit all things; and I will be his God, and he shall be my son.
+But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death."
 We must be prepared if we are to enter that great Sabbath, which will continue into eternity for the righteous.

 One cannot know Sabbath by reading lists of prohibitions; one must prepare ahead for the needs of the day and then enter into rest.
 So also, concerning the coming millennial rest, it is written, "Let us labor therefore to enter into His rest" (Hebrews 4:11).
-We prepare by learning to trust Messiah and by following His Word - by overcoming sin, and thus growing in faith.
+We prepare by learning and following God's Word, by overcoming sin, and thus growing in faith.